Bond-009/cmus-discord-rpc/README.md

 ## Installing

-- If it isn't already on your system, install `rust`, `cargo`, and `git`.
+- If it isn't already on your system, install `rust`, and `cargo`.
 On \*nix based systems this should be as simple as installing it from your package manager.

-- Next, clone the git repository with `git clone https://github.com/Bond-009/cmus-discord-rpc`.
+- Clone the repository

 - Change your directory into the cloned repository.

 - Run `cargo install --path .`.
 This will install it to a directory in your home/user folder.

-- `cargo` may warn that you need to add the installation directory to `PATH`.
-If you're not sure how to on your platform, check out [this handy guide](https://github.com/sindresorhus/guides/blob/master/set-environment-variables.md). `cargo` should tell you what directory to add to`PATH`.

-- If you set up your `PATH` correctly, simply run `cmus-discord-rpc` and it should run!

 ## Building

-- Follow the above guide until the third step.
+- Clone the repository

 - Run `cargo build`